Lachine Massacre National Historic Event

 Killing of 200 settlers by 1500 Iroquois in 1689

-Existing plaque: St. Joseph Street, Lachine, Quebec
+Existing plaque: facing 1200 Saint-Joseph Boulevard, Lachine, Quebec

 During the night of the 4-5 August 1689, fifteen hundred Iroquois landed at Lachine and placed themselves in small groups near all the houses along the shore.
 At a given signal the massacre began; two hundred persons perished and one hundred and twenty were taken into captivity.
 The year 1689 was long known as "The year of the massacre".